 She also chloroformed her children, smothered them to death, and carried them to the basement.
 She then torched the small brick farmhouse and fled.

 Lamphere was to wait for her at a designated place on the road after the fire was set.
-But, she never showed up, instead, she cut across open fields and disappeared into the woods.
+But, she never showed up; instead, she cut across open fields and disappeared into the woods.

 Over the next several decades, Gunness was allegedly sighted in various cities across the nation.
 As late as 1931, Gunness was reported alive and living in a Mississippi town, where she supposedly owned a great deal of property and lived her life as a prominent citizen.

-In the belief that the headless corpse was in fact, Belle Gunness, the remains were buried next to Belle’s first husband, Mads Sorenson, at Forest Home Cemetery in Forest Park, Illinois.
+In the belief that the headless corpse was, in fact, Belle Gunness, the remains were buried next to Belle’s first husband, Mads Sorenson, at Forest Home Cemetery in Forest Park, Illinois.

-On November 5, 2007, with the permission of descendants of Belle’s sister, the headless body was exhumed from the grave by a team of forensic anthropologists and graduate students from the University of Indianapolis in an effort to learn her true identity.
+On November 5, 2007, with the permission of descendants of Belle’s sister, the headless body was exhumed from the grave by a team of forensic anthropologists and graduate students from the University of Indianapolis to learn her true identity.
 It was initially hoped that a sealed envelope flap on a letter found at the victim’s farm would contain enough DNA to be compared to that of the body.
 Unfortunately, there was not enough DNA so the mystery remains unsolved.